Rockford Symphony Orchestra: Music directors

 In 1970, the Board of Directors appointed Crawford Gates as the next music director.
 He brought renowned guest artists to perform with the orchestra including Van Cliburn (1972), Victor Borge (1973), Phyllis Diller (1974), and Benny Goodman (1975).
 Upon the retirement of Crawford Gates, the RSO Board named Charles Bornstein as music director in 1986.
 Bornstein's intellectual and artistic vision was characteristic of his tenure.

+Steve Larsen

 In 1991, the Board named Steven Larsen as the RSO's fourth music director.
 Described as a “Renaissance musician,” Larsen went to work and expanded the orchestra's repertoire, attracting musicians of the highest caliber.
 The RSO has hosted such notable classical and pops artists as Peter Schickele, Rick Nielsen, Dionne Warwick, Andre Watts, Eugene Fodor, Itzhak Perlman, Yo Yo Ma, Rachel Barton Pine, Alon Goldstein, Daniel Rodriguez, and Stefan Jackiw.
 During his tenure, Larsen added a pops series, an outdoor summer performance series and youth concerts to the Symphony's concert rosters.
 Through creative and innovative programming Maestro Larsen has endeavored to bring the RSO's performances to wider audiences by performing in new and non-traditional venues.
 His accomplishments have been recognized through numerous awards, including the Illinois Council of Orchestras’ 2006 Conductor of the Year and the 1999 Mayor's Arts Award for individual achievement.